ufirstgroup/spryker-second-factor-auth/README.md

-# Spryker Second Factor Authentication
+# Second Factor Authentication for the Spryker Administration Interface

 ## Installation